 Course assignments include projects.
 Assignments will normally be graded and returned within 10 working days from the due date of that assignment.
-For assignments due during the last two weeks of a course, students interested in receiving a copy of their graded assignment should either (a) provide a stamped self-addressed envelope for the return of his/her assignment or (b) pick up his/her own assignments from the Nutrition Department Administrative Assistant in Kindlon 224 within 30 days of the start of the next semester.
 For courses that are 100% online, the instructor will provide feedback on assignments due during the last two weeks of the term electronically (through D2L comments, email, or drop box).